vdaas/vald/docs/user-guides/sdks.md

 ## How to use SDKs

-If you use the client libraries, you can use easily.
+If you use the client libraries provided by Vald, you can try it easily.
 There are only a few steps to use like as following:

 1. Import package